ardatan/graphql-mesh/.changeset/many-owls-juggle.md

 ---
-'@graphql-mesh/transform-group': minor
+'@graphql-mesh/transform-encapsulate': minor
 ---

-NEW TRANSFORM: Allow you to group specific schema under the root type, to make it simpler to work with
+NEW TRANSFORM: Allow you to encapsulate specific schema under the root type, to make it simpler to work with